-1.11 Channel Processing
+1.9 Channel Processing

-1.11.1 Dynamic EQ .....
+1.9.1 EQ

-The EQ section comprises four user-configurable parametric filters with Dynamic Control and a pair of swept High-pass and Low-pass filters.
+The EQ section comprises four user-configurable parametric filters and a pair of swept High-pass and Low-pass filters.

-The EQ is accessed by touching the on screen display to Assign the channel (the colour changes to yellow) and then using the controls on the right hand side of the input module.
+The EQ is accessed by touching the on screen display to Assign the channel (the colour changes to yellow) and then using the controls on the right hand side of the screen.

-When a control is adjusted the expanded view seen below appears on the screen.
-This view can be seen at any time by touching the EQ response graph on the screen.
+When a control is adjusted the expanded view seen below appears in the input screen but this view can be seen at any time by touching the EQ response graph on the screen.

-NOTE: If the expanded view does not appear when a control is adjusted open the Options panel and set the Auto Expand EQ option to Yes
+Note - If the expanded view does not appear when a control is adjusted open the Options panel and set the Auto Expand EQ option to Yes